Log Schema Reference

 allow: [ "login", "logout"]

-# Will match any event type other than 'login' and 'logout'
+# Will match if log has any event_type value other than 'login' and 'logout'

 - name: event_type